henry0408/Deep_Learning_Video_compression/README.md

 # Deep_Learning_Video_compression
-ELEC5306 Project3, Used deep learning for video compression.

-In this project, we used deep learning method to achieve a network to achieve video compression and recovering.
-The structure of the network is shown below:
+In this project, deep learning method was used to set up a toy pipeline for video compression and recovering.
+The main approach is that the whole video will be sepearated into frames so that the nerual network will compress each frame (picture) and then recover them.

+Basic Requirements:\
+The compression ratio is 70%+ and the quality of the video after recovered is good (judged by PSNR ratio and of course human eyes).

+The structure of this toy model is shown below:

 ![image](https://user-images.githubusercontent.com/58734009/184898741-ddfccc27-2dab-4ba9-8ce9-cd4a2e96b011.png)

-The compression ratio is 70%+

-The performance of the video after recovering is shown below: (some screenshots)
+The performance of the video after recovering is shown below: (some frames in the video)

 ![image](https://user-images.githubusercontent.com/58734009/184895860-080b92bd-e9a5-416b-91ee-ad3e1df9af9c.png)